 - the socket is placed on the humerus.

 This is the opposite way round to normal - that's why it's called "reverse".

 This may sound like a strange thing to do, but what it does is allow the deltoid muscle to make up for the deficiency in the rotator cuff to allow greater shoulder movement than would otherwise be possible.

 The rehabilitation and recovery process following a proximal humerus fracture is basically the same whether the patient was treated with or without surgery.
 The most important part of the recovery process is improving and regaining the shoulder range of movement.

 Phase 1: Weeks 0 - 4

-During this phase, patients will be have their affected shoulder and arm immobilized and protected in a sling, which needs to be worn all the time (yes, night, day and sleeping time) except when
+During this phase, patients will have their affected shoulder and arm immobilized and protected in a sling, which needs to be worn all the time (yes, night and day) except when

 Patients will be taught a few exercises: